Selimach/visualization/Consumer goods/restaurant.md

 ![](restaurant_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

 This chart is an overview of the fast food restaurants and associated menus with an indication of their level of calories.
-The possobilities to plot each menu (a dot by menu) is an interesting fearture to grasp an ideal of the number of menus offered by each restaurant.
+The possibilities to plot each menu (a dot by menu) is an interesting fearture to grasp an ideal of the number of menus offered by each restaurant.

 ![](restaurant_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

-In addition to the level of calories per menu, this chart allows also to display an extra dimension, here it is the level of sodium.
+In addition to the level of calories per menu, this chart allows also to display an extra dimension, here it is the level of sodium and the shape of the distribution.
 In this way, it is possible to offer a complete overview, within a single graph of the range of calories by menu (and by restaurant) as well as its associated level of sodium.